Chinese Masterpieces

 Northern Song Dynasty

 **Second Commissioned Official Royal Imperial Ru-Kiln Dragon Vase: A Prestigious Example of Celadon Artistry** The Second Commissioned Official Royal Imperial Ru-Kiln Dragon Vase represents an exceptional category of celadon wares, renowned for their sophistication and opulence, particularly crafted for Emperor Huizong and his court.
 This vase features a remarkable celadon glaze, characterized by its rich, smooth texture and subtle crackle, alongside the incorporation of crushed agate in the glaze mixture, observable through a 20x loupe, as well as in the accompanying microscopic photographs.
 The use of crushed agate is exclusive to the Official Royal Imperial Ru wares commissioned by Emperor Huizong.
-The vase is adorned with fire-gilded band over silver at the rim.
-The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+The vase is adorned with a fire-gilded band over silver at the rim.
+The fire gilding on silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The body of this Second Commissioned Official Royal Imperial Vase is off-white, acquiring a brownish hue post-firing.
 This remarkable piece stands at 8 5/8 inches tall and is part of the surviving collection of Song Dynasty Imperial Ru-Ware from the era of Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Imperial Ru-Ware Tiger Vase from